Behaviour Policy

 • Follow Government and best practice guidance to provide a safe and caring environment for all;

-• Provide clarification to staff in relation to their role in managing behaviour in order that their rights, and those of the child are protected;
+• Provide clarification to staff in relation to their role in managing behaviour in order that their rights, and those of pupils are protected;

 • It will emphasise that the use of force will always act as a last resort and must be reasonable and proportionate to the risk;